 \section{Zero-energy modes as coherent Landau states}

-Now we investigate the asymptotic limit $\alpha\rightarrow\infty$ by numerically solving (see appendix) the Schrödinger equation $\mathcal{H}\Psi(\bm{r})=E\Psi(\bm{r})$ where $E$ is the energy.
-As the potential is periodic, it satisfies Bolch's theorem and thus $\psi_{\bm{k},j}(\bm{r})=e^{i\bm{k}\cdot \bm{r}}u_{\bm{k},j}(\bm{r})$ where $u_{\bm{k},j}(\bm{r})$ has the periodicity of the lattice (see appendix).
-In Fig. \ref{fig:Structure_Nodalpoints} we present the zero mode wave function, corresponding to $E=0$ at the reciprocal space point $\bm{k}=\Gamma$ for the $m$-esim magic angles ($\alpha_m$) with $m=8$ and $m=9$.
+Now we investigate the asymptotic limit $\alpha\rightarrow\infty$ by numerically solving (see appendix C) the Schrödinger equation $\mathcal{H}\Psi(\bm{r})=E\Psi(\bm{r})$ where $E$ is the energy.
+As the potential is periodic, it satisfies Bolch's theorem, and thus $\psi_{\bm{k},j}(\bm{r})=e^{i\bm{k}\cdot \bm{r}}u_{\bm{k},j}(\bm{r})$ where $u_{\bm{k},j}(\bm{r})$ has the periodicity of the lattice (see appendix A).
+The rotational $C_3$ symmetry allows to further simplify the problem (see appendix B).
+In Fig. \ref{fig:Structure_Nodalpoints} we present the zero mode wave function, corresponding to $E=0$ at the reciprocal space point $\bm{k}=\Gamma$ for the $m$th magic angles ($\alpha_m$) with $m=8$ and $m=9$.
 The electronic maxima of the density form hexagons which are nearly localized at $\bm{r_{\mu}} \approx \pm \bm{q}_{\mu}$.
 Such observation is detailed in Fig. \ref{fig:Structure_Nodalpoints}.
 Moreover, the wave-function for other $ \bm{k}$ points follow the same behavior although the $\Gamma$ point best captures the magic angle behavior \cite{Naumis2022}.
 In the limit of $\alpha_{m} \rightarrow \infty$ we have verified that in fact, the electron density is almost localized at $\bm{q}_{\mu}$.
 Notice that here we are working with adimensional units but this suggests a connection with the QHE as solutions seem self-dual \cite{Hofstadter_1976}, i.e., in real space are similar to those in reciprocal space with renormalized parameters.

 Although there are expressions for the wave-function \cite{Tarnpolsky2019,Wang2020,CANO2021} at any $\bm{k}$ point that hinted a relationship with the lowest Landau levels, they depend on the wave function at the $\bm{K}$ point, i.e.,